Pre-Trial Detention Procedure and Advice

 The Duration of Pre-Trial Detention in Germany

-Furthermore, the maximum limit of six months may not be exhausted without cause.
+Furthermore, the maximum limit of six months may not be utilised without good reason.
 Finally, it must be considered that the accused has not yet been convicted at the time of pre-trial detention.
 It is merely a matter of a person suspected of a crime not yet considered guilty according to the presumption of innocence.
+These criminal proceedings must therefore be conducted as quickly as possible.
+This is the only way to uphold the principle of proportionality, which is also of considerable importance in connection with the duration of pre-trial detention (see BVerfG, order of 1 December 2020 – 2 BvR 1853/20, para.
+26).
+The duration must not be disproportionate to the expected sentence.
+The longer the pre-trial detention lasts, the stricter the requirements for the speed of the necessary investigative work and the grounds for detention must be.

-Furthermore, the execution of pre-trial detention is to be terminated immediately as soon as the reason for detention or the urgent suspicion of the offence ceases to exist, for example, due to a new witness statement in favour of the accused.
+Furthermore, pre-trial detention is to be terminated immediately as soon as the reason for detention or the urgent suspicion of an offence ceases to exist.
+For example, due to a new witness statement in favour of the accused.
 Both circumstances must continually be reviewed ex officio during the ongoing investigations.

 Effects of Pre-trial Detention on Sentencing